Sambir

 Permits for Nar Phu Valley Trek

-Nepal has restricted the trek to the Nar Phu Valley, but you can still travel there with certain special permits.
+Nepal has restricted the trek along the Nar Phu Valley, but you can still travel there with certain special permits.
 You need three different trekking permits to travel to Nar Phu Valley:

 Restricted Area Permit (RAP)

 Obtaining an RAP is mandatory as the trek to Nar Phu is within a restricted area.
 The permit helps regulate and control trekking in the area.
 You can obtain the permit from the Nepali immigration department or through a registered trekking agency like Action Nepal Trek.
-Moreover, it costs $100 per week, plus $15 per day after the first week from September to November, and $75 per week, plus $10 per day after the first week from December to August.
+Moreover, it costs USD 100 per week, plus USD 15 per day after the first week from September to November, and USD 75 per week, plus USD 10 per day after the first week from December to August.

 Annapurna Conservation Area Permit (ACAP)

-The Nar Phu Valley is a part of the Annapurna conservation area project; thus, ACPA is mandatory for the trek.
+The Nar Phu Valley is a part of the Annapurna Conservation Area Project; thus, ACAP is mandatory for the trek.
 The permit helps to fund conservation efforts and protect the area’s natural resources.
 You can obtain the ACAP at the Nepal Tourism Board office in Kathmandu, the ACAP office in Pokhara, and the District Administration Office (DAO) in the Annapurna region.
-It costs USD 30 per person and is valid for a few days.
+It costs NPR 3,000 (approximately USD 23-25) for foreign nationals per person and is valid for the entire trek duration.

 We need an original passport, your photograph, and travel insurance to obtain the permit.
-The insurance covers up to 5,500 m height, including rescue and medical help.
+The insurance covers up to 5,500m in height, including rescue and medical help.
 The fee is free for children under ten, but we must fulfill all the formalities.
 We will help you obtain a permit and make arrangements without worrying about anything.

 Major Attractions in Nar Phu Valley Trek

-At 5320 meters/17,454 feet, Kong La Pass is the major highlight and attraction of the Nar Phu Vallet trek.
+At 5,320m/17,454ft, Kang La Pass is the major highlight and attraction of the Nar Phu Valley trek.
 One can reach the Pass after walking 5-6 hours from Nar village.
-Kong La Pass offers an eagle-eye view of Manaslu straight ahead, Chulu Central and Chulu East on the right-hand side, and Pisang Peak on the left.
+Kang La Pass offers an eagle-eye view of Manaslu straight ahead, Chulu Central and Chulu East on the right-hand side, and Pisang Peak on the left.
 Likewise, the magnificent views of Annapurna I (8090m), Annapurna II (7937m), Annapurna III (7555m), Annapurna IV (7525m), Dhaulagiri (8167m), and Gangapurna (7455m) are eye-catching from the Pass.

-At the Phu village, Tashi Lakhang Gompa is a significant cultural landmark and a prominent attraction for the trek.
-At an elevation of approximately 4,080m, the ancient monastery is deeply rooted in the area’s Tibetan Buddhist traditions.
-It is a key spiritual hub for local communities, and pilgrims and trekkers believe visiting the gompa brings good fortune and spiritual blessing.
+At the Phu village, Tashi Lhakhang Gompa is a significant cultural landmark and a prominent attraction for the trek.
+At an elevation of approximately 4,110m, the ancient monastery is deeply rooted in the area’s Tibetan Buddhist traditions.
+It is a key spiritual hub for local communities, and pilgrims and trekkers believe visiting the gompa brings good fortune and spiritual blessings.
 Moreover, the monastery offers insights into the Tibetan Buddhist culture and the tranquil beauty of the Himalayas.

 Nar Phu Valley is one of the remote areas of Nepal where the accommodation facilities are basic.
 However, this is continuously increasing as trekkers used to have to camp on this trail, but now there are tea houses/lodges at each stop.
 The tea houses have basic facilities with beds and blankets in a room, and trekkers even have to share their rooms with others in the peak season.
 Yet, the Ngwal village offers good accommodation with nicer rooms and an attached bathroom.